Qurasoft/open_weather_client/README.md

 ![RSpec](https://github.com/qurasoft/open_weather_client/actions/workflows/ruby.yml/badge.svg)

 Welcome to Open Weather Client.
-This gem allows you to easily request weather information from OpenWeatherMap.
+This gem allows you to easily request weather information from Open Weather.
 It integrates in your rails project, when you are using bundler or even in plain ruby projects.

 ## Installation